Top 5 Golf Exercises for a Better Swing

 2. Planks with Rotation

-Core strength is crucial for generating power in your swing.
+This is one of my favorite golf exercises, Core strength is crucial for generating power in your swing.
 Planks with rotation target the obliques and help build a strong core.
 A strong core provides the necessary support for transferring energy from your lower body through your torso to your arms.

 Starting Position: